 The Art Market at the Cheat River Festival is a semi-circle of high quality artist’s booths located in the center of the main vendors’ row.
 Come check out a beautiful selection of original work from a variety of local and regional artists.
 A great day-time activity for the whole family!

-Check out the amazing artists who make up the 2017 Art Market and stay tuned for a list of our 2018 artists!
+Check out the amazing artists who made up the 2017 Art Market and stay tuned for a list of our 2018 artists!

 Ajwcreations / Adam j waddell